 19.4 After 3 months the file will then be electronically scanned and stored.
 The paper files will be shredded and securely disposed of.
 We will not write to you advising you of this unless you specifically request this in writing.

-20.1 If you are in any way dissatisfied with our work please write to us detailing the area of concern.
+20.1 If you are in any way dissatisfied with our work please write or send an email to us for the attention of the Director, detailing the area of concern.
 We aim to provide a written response within 72 hours.

 21.1 Before we can start work we need your agreement to our Terms and Conditions.
-Please read these carefully and then if you are content to be bound by them please sign and return one copy of the ‘acknowledgement of receipt’ to us either by post or electronically through email.
-Please also pay the applicable fee.
-Please also sign and return the ‘Form of Authority’ without which we cannot act on your behalf.
+Please read these carefully and then if you are content to be bound by them please sign and return to us one copy of the letter of instruction we have sent to you either by post or electronically through email.
+If applicable and requested, please also sign and return the ‘Form of Authority’ without which we cannot act on your behalf.